mth0348/2021-thesis/journal/journal.md

 ### Formal and technical questions
 1. Is ok not to use swisstopo buildings?
 2. Is ok only to use ArcGIS plugin?
-3. Find date for exam (between June 15 and July 8)
+3. Find date for exam (between June 15 and July 8) - week of June 21st?

 **Answers to questions:**